Romans 15:14-33

 The brethren from Macedonia (northern Greece) and Achaia (southern Greece) had put together this collection.
 We read about it in 2 Corinthians 8-9.
 The Macedonians were relatively poor, and yet had given more readily (2 Cor.
 8:2).
 The Corinthians were quite wealthy, but having started to pull the funds together, and hearing that Paul’s visit was delayed for one year, had not finished the collection.
 Paul wrote to them encouraging them to finish, just as they had intended.
 Rom.
 15:25 shows us that they did finish the collection, and Paul was on his way with it to Jerusalem!
 Read more…

-27 They have been well pleased indeed, and they are their debtors; for if the nations have participated in their spiritual things, they ought also in fleshly to minister to them. v.27 Notice that Paul says nothing of the Corinthians’ slowness.
+Notice that Paul says nothing of the Corinthians’ slowness.
 He only passed on what was commendable!
 He simply says they were “well pleased indeed” to make this collection.
 The Gentile believers treated this collection as a debt of love, because they were partakers in the spiritual privileges of the Jews, and it was fitting that they should help in any way they could with the material needs of the Jewish believers.
 As Gentiles we should always remember that we were once “aliens from the commonwealth of Israel, and strangers to the covenants of promise” (Eph.
 2:12), and we have been brought into blessing without a covenant relationship.
 The “spiritual things” referred to here might be the blessing of the Spirit (Joel 2:28), hope in Christ, and the Word of God (Rom.
 3:2).
 Truly, God has “enlarged Japheth” and made him to “dwell in the tents of Shem” (Gen. 9:27).
 Additionally, this gift would be a tremendous boost to the unity of the early Church.
 By their poverty, the Jewish believers were thus cast upon the generosity of the Gentile believers, and bond that would unite them and help to overcome natural prejudices that might exist.
 Together their hearts would be lifted up in thanksgiving to God (2 Cor.
 9:12).
 This same bond is felt between those who give and receive in the assembly today.

-28 Having finished this therefore, and having sealed to them this fruit, I will set off by you into Spain.
-29 But I know that, coming to you, I shall come in the fulness of the blessing of Christ. vv.28-29 Once this collection was delivered, and the “fruit” of the Gentiles’ generosity was sealed, Paul planned to embark on a fourth journey including Italy and Spain.
+vv.28-29 His Planed Journey to Rome and Spain.
+Once this collection was delivered, and the “fruit” of the Gentiles’ generosity was sealed, Paul planned to embark on a fourth journey including Italy and Spain.
 Unbeknownst to him, he would be imprisoned at Jerusalem, and brought to Rome.
 But whether as free or in bonds, when Paul came to them he would impart “the fullness of the blessing of Christ”.
 The words “the gospel of” are erroneously inserted in the KJV, and we can see why.
 In this epistle, Paul had expounded the gospel to them; clearly, the “fullness” referred to is beyond that.
 It is a reference to the truth of the Mystery which was the other part of Paul’s ministry (see Romans 16:25-26).
 He mentions in Romans 1:11 that when he arrived he would “impart unto you some spiritual gift, to the end ye may be established.”
 There are two things Christian’s need to be established; Paul’s gospel, and the revelation of the Mystery.

-Paul’s Prayer Requests & His Personal Prayer for the Romans (15:30-33)
+Paul’s Prayer Requests and His Personal Prayer for the Romans (15:30-33)

-30 But I beseech you, brethren, by our Lord Jesus Christ, and by the love of the Spirit, that ye strive together with me in prayers for me to God; v.30 Paul “begged” the Romans, whom he had never seen, for their fellowship with him in prayer concerning his ministry.
+v.30 Desire For Their Prayers.
+Paul “begged” the Romans, whom he had never seen, for their fellowship with him in prayer concerning his ministry.
 How this would tend to bind their hearts to his!
 We have the whole Godhead involved in these prayers:

 • Our Lord Jesus Christ” as High Priest, by whom the prayers ascend.